(A) This rule describes the responsibilities of the administrative agency.

 (J) Reinstatement of medical assistance when an individual cooperates with the renewal process.

-(1) The administrative agency must reinstate medical assistance, terminated for failure to cooperate in the renewal process or verfication of a reported change, within ninety calendar days of the termination date without requiring a new application in accordance with 42 C.F.R.
-435.916(a)(3)(C)(iii) (as in effect on June 1, 2015).
+(1) The administrative agency must reinstate medical assistance, terminated for failure to cooperate in the renewal process or verification of a reported change, within ninety calendar days of the termination date without requiring a new application in accordance with 42 C.F.R.
+435.916(a)(3)(C)(iii) (as in effect on September 14, 2016).

 (2) The administrative agency must accept the renewal form and/or verifications that caused the termination of medical assistance.